Landrylab/Evans-Yamamoto_et_al_2023/README.md

       Script to analyze PPI data and output stats.

 * Output<br>
   Plots and intermediate files generated from the scripts.
+Plots were used to make Figure 3C and 3D of the paper.

 ### 06_GO_enrichment_analysis_of_PPI_partners
 * Input<br>
+    PPI score data (HRR25_orthologs_PPI_screening_parsed_2023-02-17DEY.csv) from 05_DHFR-PCA_assay.

 * Scripts<br>
+    * 01_data_proccessing.ipynb<br>
+        Script to proccess PPI data and meta data for GO enrichment analysis.
+    * 02_GO_Analysis.ipynb<br>
+        Script to perform GO enrichment analysis on PPI partners.

 * Output<br>
-  Plots and intermediate files generated from the scripts.
-The folder GO_results contians csv files for GO enrichment analysis results for each ortholog's PPI partner.
+  Plots and files generated from the scripts.
+The folder GO_results contians csv files for GO enrichment analysis results for each ortholog's PPI partner, which is combined to one file as seen in GO_aggregated_results.csv.
+Figures were used to make Figure 3B of the paper.

 ### 07_SH3_domain_motif_analysis
-hoge
+* Input<br>
+    * PPI score data (HRR25_orthologs_PPI_screening_parsed_2023-02-17DEY.csv) from 05_DHFR-PCA_assay.
+    * pwm_dir (folder containing SH3 posision weight matrix from [this paper](https://pubmed.ncbi.nlm.nih.gov/26861823/)
+    * Protein fasta files of HRR25 orthologs and the yeast proteome for motif search.
+    * ID conversion file for SH3 proteins (yeast_sh3_accession_to_GN.txt).

+* Scripts<br>
+    * 01_motif_search.ipynb<br>
+        Script to evaluate SH3 binding motifs in HRR25 orthologs.
+    * 02_plot_PPIandSH3Motif.ipynb<br>
+        Script to visualize the results.

+* Output<br>
+  Plots and files generated from the scripts.
+The folder contians a csv file (SH3_PWM_scan_HRR25Orthologs_MSS.csv) with all values from the PWM matches.
+Plots are as shown in Figure 3D of the paper.